SENIOR PRODUCT

 +

 Trainer Studio became the operational backbone of the platform.
 It was not only a lesson editor, but a connected workflow system for assignment, creation, moderation, review, approval, and publishing.
-Because trainers directly shaped the learner experience, the creation tools needed to feel efficient, structured, and trustworthy.
+Because trainer work directly affected the learner experience, the creation tools needed to feel efficient, structured, and trustworthy.

 Pain point

-Trainer Studio had to support much more than lesson editing.
+Trainer Studio had to handle much more than lesson editing.
 Trainers needed a workspace where they could receive assigned modules, create lessons, build different types of content, submit work for review, respond to moderator feedback, and eventually publish completed training.
-This meant the trainer experience had to support two very different modes at once: creative production and operational workflow management.
+This meant the trainer experience had to accommodate both creative production and operational workflow management.

 Intent